Myanmar protesters back on streets despite police violence

-YANGON, Myanmar (AP) — Crowds demonstrating against the military takeover in Myanmar again defied a ban on protests Wednesday, even after security forces ratcheted up the use of force against them and raided the headquarters of the political party of ousted leader Aung San Suu Kyi.
+YANGON, Myanmar (AP) — Large crowds demonstrating against the military takeover in Myanmar again defied a ban on protests Wednesday, even after security forces ratcheted up the use of force against them and raided the headquarters of the political party of ousted leader Aung San Suu Kyi.

-Fresh protests were reported in Yangon and Mandalay, the country’s two biggest cities, as well as the capital Naypyitaw and elsewhere.
+Witnesses estimated that tens of thousands of protesters, if not more, turned out in Yangon and Mandalay, the country’s biggest cities.
+Rallies also took place in the capital Naypyitaw and elsewhere.

 The protesters are demanding that power be restored to Suu Kyi’s deposed civilian government.
 They’re also seeking freedom for her and other governing party members since the military detained them after blocking the new session of Parliament on Feb.
 1.